sourmash-bio/sourmash/doc/command-line.md

 All `sourmash tax` commands must be given one or more taxonomy files as parameters to the `--taxonomy` argument.
-These files can be either CSV files or (as of sourmash 4.2.1) sqlite3 databases. sqlite3 databases are much faster for large taxonomies, while CSV files are easier to view and modify using spreadsheet software.
+These files can be either CSV files or (as of sourmash 4.2.1) SQLite databases.
+SQLite databases are much faster for large taxonomies, while CSV files are easier to view and modify using spreadsheet software.

-`sourmash tax prepare` is a utility function that can ingest and validate multiple CSV files or sqlite3 databases, and output a CSV file or a sqlite3 database.
-It can be used to combine multiple taxonomies into a single file, as well as change formats between CSV and sqlite3.
+`sourmash tax prepare` is a utility function that can ingest and validate multiple CSV files or SQLite databases, and output a CSV file or a SQLite database.
+It can be used to combine multiple taxonomies into a single file, as well as change formats between CSV and SQLite.

 The following command will take in two taxonomy files and combine them into a single taxonomy SQLite database.